mastersign/hark/README.md

 # hark

-> A Clojure library for parsing an `OutputStream` for separated strings.
+> A Java / Clojure library, providing a `java.io.OutputStream` for parsing separated strings.

 Inspired by ideas of Daniel Kiertscher.